petgraph/petgraph/.github/ISSUE_TEMPLATE/bug_report.md

 The expected outcome or behavior you were hoping for.

-## Please provide a minimal reproducible example if applicable.
+### Steps To Reproduce

+Insert instructions for reproducing the bug with the above test case.
-A small code snippet that reproduces the issue.
-Ideally, this should be a complete `main.rs` file that can be compiled and run or a link to [rust playground](https://play.rust-lang.org/).
+Ideally, this could be a complete `main.rs` file that can be compiled and run or a link to [rust playground](https://play.rust-lang.org/).
+Or something like:

+* First, ...
+* Then, ...
+* ...

+Bonus points if you provide a `#[test]` that demonstrates the bug, which can then be used as a regression test once the bug is fixed :sauropod:

-## What version of petgraph did you use?
+### What version of petgraph did you use?

 ### Additional context